blakegarretson/essentials/main.md

 - If privacy or security is paramount to you, then [Signal](https://signal.org/) has Telegram beat.
 In Telegram, end-to-end encryption is only optional, and you can't encrypt group chats.
 Signal fixes those shortcomings, but falls short of Telegram in other areas.

-## Two-Factor Authentication
+## Multi-Factor Authentication

-- [Authy](https://authy.com/): Really handy way to add 2FA to all your accounts and across all devices.
+- [Authy](https://authy.com/): Really handy way to add multi-factor authentication to all your accounts and across all devices.
 There are Authy mobile apps as well, so once you add Authy to a service (Gmail, Facebook, Amazon, etc.), you are good to go whether you're on your desktop, laptop, phone, or tablet.

 # File & Disk Utilities